CHiPs (film): Plot

 The FBI pick up on a promising lead to a drug house in Venice, prompting Ponch and Baker to respond.
 During a lengthy pursuit with one of the crew members, Officer Brian Grieves secretly informs LT that the suspect involved is his son.
 While crossing a bridge, the suspect is decapitated by a recovery vehicle's extended industrial wire.
 LT arrives and crashes into Baker who was in pursuit.
-Parish arrives in his police helicopter and airlifts an unconscious Baker to hospital.
+Parish arrives in his police helicopter and airlifts an unconscious Baker to the hospital.

-Petersen fires Ponch for disobeying his orders to stay well away from the FBI's lead.
-Baker also discovers that his ex-wife Karen who Baker had been living with has sold her house while he was in hospital without telling him.
-At Ponch's house, Baker identifies the decapitated biker as Raymond Reed Kurtz Jr, connecting him to CHP Lieutenant Ray Kurtz's son and confirming their earlier suspicions.
-Ray kidnaps Karen and holds her hostage at his safe house but both Ponch and Baker rescue Karen as Officer Ava Perez arrives with back up but are attacked by Ray's associates.
+Petersen fires Ponch for disobeying his orders to stay far from the FBI's lead.
+Baker also discovers that his ex-wife Karen, who he had been living with, has sold the house while he was in the hospital without telling him.
+At Ponch's, Baker identifies the decapitated biker as former motocross racer Raymond Reed Kurtz Jr., who is revealed to be Ray's son, confirming their earlier suspicions.

-Ray shoots off three of Ponch's fingers, leaving him unable to return fire and instead relies on Baker's poor aim to retaliate.
+Ray kidnaps Karen, holding her hostage at his safe house.
+Ponch and Baker rescue her as Officer Ava Perez arrives with back up, but are attacked by Ray's associates.
+Ray shoots off three of Ponch's fingers, leaving him unable to return fire, so he instead must rely on Baker's poor aim to retaliate.

 Altering his aim to compensate, Baker accidentally detonates an explosive device that incapacitates Ray and his remaining guards, who Perez and the other Officers arrest.
 Ray comes to, but is reinforced by Officer Lindsey Taylor and then holds Baker at gunpoint.
-Ponch intervenes moments before Ray fires a shot into Baker's arm which ricochets off of a titanium implant and strikes Ray in the head, killing him instantly.
+Ponch intervenes moments before Ray fires a shot into Baker's arm which ricochets off of a titanium implant and into Ray's head, killing him instantly.

 Baker is loaded onto an ambulance to be treated for his injuries.
-Karen offers to join him in hospital, however Baker finally realizes how little she cares for him and declines her offer.
-Ponch is given morphine by a paramedic.
-A final scene shows Castillo receiving a call from Peterson, who offers him his job back at the FBI.
-Castillo however refuses, preferring to stay in the CHP.
+Karen offers to join him in hospital, however he finally realizes how little she cares for him and declines her offer.
+Ponch is given morphine by a paramedic ('Poncho' from the original series aka Erik Estrada).

+A final scene shows Poncho receiving a call from Peterson, who offers him his job back at the FBI.
+He refuses, preferring to stay in the CHP.